Teladoc Health: 2015–2016

-2017–2021
+2017–2020

-In its largest acquisition at the time, in 2017 Teladoc spent $440 million purchasing Best Doctors, a medical consultation firm and provider of medical second opinions and pay-to-play medical award listings.
-On February 28, 2019, non-profit group ProPublica released a report critical of companies like subsidiary Best Doctors that sell physician awards, including "Best Doctors" awards.
+In its largest acquisition at the time, in 2017 Teladoc spent $440 million purchasing Best Doctors, a consultation firm and provider of medical second opinions and medical award listings.
+In 2019, ProPublica criticized companies such as Best Doctors for selling physician awards as pay-to-play.
 Teladoc had 7,500 clients in 2017, of which 220 were Fortune 1000 companies.
 Sales that year were $233 million, 89% higher than the year prior.

-As of July 2018, Teladoc Health brands included Teladoc, Advance Medical, Best Doctors, BetterHelp and HealthiestYou.
-With a market capitalization of $4.1 billion, on August 10, 2018, Teladoc, Inc. changed its name to Teladoc Health, Inc. while continuing to trade on the NYSE.
+Teladoc Health brands by 2018 included Teladoc, Advance Medical, Best Doctors, BetterHelp and HealthiestYou.

+On August 10, 2018, Teladoc, Inc. changed its name to Teladoc Health, Inc. while continuing to trade on the NYSE.
 Teladoc Health began partnering with CVS in August 2018 on remote consults at MinuteClinics.
+Teladoc Health acquired Advance Medical, a telemedicine company employing doctors in Latin America, Europe, and Asia, for $352 million in 2018.
 In December 2018, Teladoc Health's chief financial officer and chief operating officer Mark Hirschhorn resigned after a report that he engaged in a sexual relationship and insider trading with an employee.
 According to Yahoo Finance, stock value fell roughly 20% in the days following, while an investor class action lawsuit alleged that Teladoc Health had violated securities laws by failing to disclose Hirschhorn's behavior.
 Teladoc Health denied making false statements or any legal violations.
+Active in 130 countries by 2019, that year Teladoc acquired the French health company MédecinDirect and launched in Canada with the Teladoc Telemedicine Service.
 Joining from American Express, Mala Murthy was appointed CFO in June 2019.

-In late 2018, Teladoc Health acquired the telemedicine company Advance Medical for $352 million, which employed doctors in Latin America, Europe, and Asia.
-In 2019, the French health company MédecinDirect was acquired.

-Teladoc Health provides free telehealth visits to natural disaster and hurricane victims, and in 2019 it provided the telemedicine system implemented for patients in Paradise, California after the Camp Fire, working through Blue Shield of California.
-In April 2019, Teladoc launched in Canada with the Teladoc Telemedicine Service.
-In May 2019, the company created a virtual care patient safety organization (PSO) dubbed the Institute for Patient Safety and Quality of Virtual Care.
-Currently headquartered in Purchase, New York, as of 2019, the company was active in 130 countries and had around 27 million members.
-David Sides was appointed Chief operating officer in 2019.
-In 2019, the company had revenues of $533 million and 4.1 million total visits.

-In January 2020, Teladoc announced that it was acquiring InTouch Health for both cash and stock.
-Closing the deal in July 2020, Teladoc predicted that its "hospital-based telemedicine business" would grow significantly as a result.
-In March 2020, Teladoc was "partnering with the CDC to provide near real-time surveillance data on the spread of the [novel coronavirus]."
-By July 2020, Teladoc's reported revenue was up 85% from 2019, with its paid US membership doubled from 26.8 million to 51.5 million.
+Also that year, David Sides was appointed Chief operating officer, then leaving in 2021.